 This look is a lesson in how just a little pattern and colour can lift a grey suit for everyday meetings.
-Carl’s dark brown brogue-detailed shoes and richly patterned pocket square are a great way to take your grey suit from summer to autumn, while a slim, pinned black tie keeps the look sharp.
+Carl’s brown brogue-detailed shoes and richly textured pocket square are a great way to take your grey suit from summer to autumn, while a slim, navy tie keeps the look sharp.

 Sometimes simple really is best.
-Here, Carl’s let his checked suit do the talking and kept the rest of his outfit sharply monochrome with a pristine white shirt, a slim black tie and discreetly patterned pocket square.
+Here, Carl’s let his checked suit do the talking and kept the rest of his outfit sharply monochrome with a pristine white shirt, a slim black tie and crisp white pocket square.

 Got a wedding to go to?
 Nod to the romance of the occasion and pair your trusty grey suit with a pastel striped shirt and silvery accessories in soft patterns and textures.
 Carl’s added monk strap shoes as a fashionable finishing touch.

 Showing that pattern is nothing to be afraid of if you handle it appropriately, here Carl’s pulled off checks, stripes and paisley in one look.
 There’s enough going on here to potentially stray into ‘too much’ territory, but note how he’s kept things in check by matching the width of stripe on his shirt to that of his suit’s checked fabric, and coordinated his pocket square in tone to his shirt.